sk-/git-lint/README.rst

 * When multiple linters are available sort the output of the linters by line
 * Support directories as arguments
 * Provide a way to install as a precommit hook
-* Provide a man page so 'git help lint' and 'git lint --help' work
+* Provide a man page so 'git help lint' and 'git lint --help' work.
+I already have a script for converting the Usage to a man page, but I still need to figure out how to install it on the system.
 * Allow to run a command or function when setting up the linter?
 These can be achieved now by running a bash script wrapping the linter.
 The rationale for this is that some linters, like jshint, only allow options to be in a